Seal Conservation

 Many seal species depend on sea ice for their survival.
 As global climate change reduces the extent, duration, and thickness of sea ice, these seal species are threatened with extinction.

 As global warming worsens, the (un)natural mortality rate of the harp seals worsens, too.
-Harp seal mothers need large, sturdy ice floes to give birth to their pups, and pups do not know how to swim for the first few weeks of their lives.
+Harp seal mothers need large, sturdy ice floes to give birth to their pups since pups do not know how to swim for the first few weeks of their lives.

 Seals of the Arctic